jetstream-cloud/js2docs/docs/alloc/budgeting.md

 2. The size/amount of content being served
 3. The density of expected traffic to the server (1 visitor/hr vs. 1000 visitors/hr)

-Servers for static pages, small amounts of data, and light traffic don't generally require more resources than those offered by an m3.small instance (or even m3.tiny on the lighter side).
-If you plan to serve large amounts of data or media, or you expect a high amount of traffic, you may see benefits by upsizing to an m3.quad or m3.medium flavor.
+Servers for static pages, small amounts of data, and light to moderate traffic don't generally require more resources than those offered by an m3.quad instance (or even m3.small to m3.tiny on the lighter side).
+If you plan to serve large amounts of data or media, or you expect a high amount of traffic, you may see benefits by upsizing.

 ### Dynamic Web Apps and Other